Verify your identity for Companies House

 Another notable requirement under ECCTA2023 will be that by the end of 2026, Micro entities / Small Companies (capturing all with a turnover < £15m) will be required to file their Profit & Loss report on the publicly available register at Companies House.

-Have a question or looking for an advisor?
+Looking for an advisor?
 Feel free to get in touch.